Voluntary Benefits: A Tool For Attracting And Retaining Top Talent

 What are voluntary benefits?

 Voluntary benefits are supplemental products and services that employers can offer to employees at little or no cost to you.
 Instead, they are typically paid for 100% by your employees through payroll deduction.
 Most coverages are also portable, meaning your employee owns them and can take the insurance with them when they leave or retire.

 Why are these benefits important?

-You don’t need to be a large company to offer voluntary benefits.
-While some plans may require a minimum number of employees like 3 or 5, that’s not the case with all products.
+The good news is that you don’t need to be a large company to realize these advantages.
+While some plans may require a minimum number of employees like 3 or 5, that’s not the case with all voluntary products.
 Depending on the policies you decide to offer, you may be able to offer some coverages, like dental insurance, even if you just have 1 or 2 employees.
 And your employee count can include part-time workers as long as they work the minimum number of hours to be eligible for coverage.

 - Dental insurance: There are a range of options when it comes to dental plans, which can cover just preventive care to restorative services and major procedures.